-The results of this section are a \textit{mutatis muntandis} adaptation of Lemma 6.4 of \cite{Bollob_s_2005}.
-That is, we follow the same line of arguments, but extend them to higher dimensions and employ recent results such as the Maximum Degree Theorem of \cite{bonnet2018maximaldegreepoissondelaunaygraph} for greater brevity.
+We adapt the proof of Lemma 6.4 of \cite{Bollob_s_2005} to higher dimensions, and account for the phenomenon of $\delta$-coplanar tuples which do not occur in two dimensions.
+We also make use of recent results such as as the Maximum Degree Theorem of \cite{bonnet2018maximaldegreepoissondelaunaygraph} for greater brevity.

 \begin{lemma} Let $\Omega$ be a Borel set satisfying $\|\Omega\| \geq 1$.
 Place $\xi =O((\log{N})^d)$ points i.i.d. uniformly in $\Omega$ and let $M > 0$.
-The probability that there are more than $M (d+1)/d \epsilon$ $\delta$-close pairs is $O(\delta^{M/2}).$ \end{lemma}
+The probability that there are more than $\frac{M (d+1)}{d \epsilon}$ $\delta$-close pairs is $O(\delta^{M/2}).$ \end{lemma}

 \begin{proof} Let $z_{1}, \dots, z_{\xi}$ be an ordering of the points and let $B_{\delta}(z)$ denote a $\delta$-ball centered at a point $z$.
 The conditional probability that $z_i$ is $\delta$-close to an earlier point $z_{1}, \dots, z_{i - 1}$ is at most where we have used $\|\Omega\| \geq 1$, $\xi= O((\log{N})^{d})$, and $\|B_\delta\| = O(\delta)$.
 So, the probability that $M$ points $z_i$ are $\delta$-close to a previously placed point is $O(\delta^{M/2})$.